ambonvik/cimba/README.md

 [tut_2_2.c](tutorial/tut_2_2.c), and [tut_3_1.c](tutorial/tut_3_1.c) for
 illustrations of both model expressiveness and multithreading.

-If you look under the hood, you will also find reuseable internal components like stackful coroutines doing their own thing on thread-safe cactus stacks, fast memory pool allocators for generic small objects, and sophisticated data structures like hash-heaps combining a binary heap and an open adressing hash map with fibonacci hashing for fast access to various objects.
-These are not part of the public Cimba API, but are used internally and part of the codebase.
+If you look under the hood, you will also find reusable internal components like stackful coroutines doing their own thing on thread-safe cactus stacks, fast memory pool allocators for generic small objects, and sophisticated data structures like hash-heaps combining a binary heap and an open addressing hash map with fibonacci hashing for fast access to various objects.
+These are not part of the public Cimba API but are used internally and part of the codebase.
 See [tut_2_2.c](tutorial/tut_2_2.c) for one example of how these can be used in your model code (but please read the relevant source code before using any Cimba internal functions in your own code).

 ### So, exactly how fast is it?
-The experiment in [test_cimba.c](test/test_cimba.c) simulates a M/G/1 queue at four different levels of service process variability.
+The experiment in [test_cimba.c](test/test_cimba.c) simulates an M/G/1 queue at four different levels of service process variability.
 For each level, it tries five system utilization levels.
 There are ten replications for each parameter combination, in total 4 * 5 * 10 = 200 trials.
-Each trial lasts for one million time units, where the average service time always is 1.0 time unit.
-This entire simulation runs in about 2.7 seconds on an AMD Threadripper 3970X with Arch Linux, processing some 100-150 million events per second. and producing the chart below.
+Each trial lasts for one million time units, where the average service time always is 1.0 time units.
+This entire simulation runs in about 2.7 seconds on an AMD Threadripper 3970X with Arch Linux, processing some 100–150 million events per second, producing the chart below.

 ![M/G/1 queue](images/MG1%20example.png)